Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Discussion

 This highly-tunable electronic structure and conductivity via control of magnetization in MWSMs would be of great use to nanoelectronics, which we will discuss briefly.
-While it is hard to make definitive claims from our model without incoherent momentum relaxation -- we see longitudinal Weyl MRs over $10^{14} \%$ -- we estimate that, using the DW resistances observed in \cite{shiogai_co3sn2s2} an effective MR $= \frac{R_{\text{off}}-R_{\text{on}}}{R_{\text{off}}}=\frac{n_{DW}R_{DW}}{R_0} = (\frac{L}{d}+1)\frac{R_{DW}}{R_{0}}= 32.1\%$ could be achievable for the observed $2 R_{DW}\approx 4 \,\Omega$ and $R_{0}\approx 53 \,\Omega$, for a domain width $d = 80$ nm and device length $L = 600$ nm.
+Even with additional achiral bands at the Fermi energy, non-magnetic electrodes, or a modest carrier relaxation length just greater than the width of the DW, a meager DW MR could be improved by chaining DWs along the length of the device to 1) improve the overall on/off ratio and 2) encode multiple bits of information in a single memory device.
+While it is hard to make definitive claims from our model without incoherent momentum relaxation -- we see longitudinal Weyl MRs over $10^{14} \%$ -- we estimate that, using the DW resistances observed in \cite{shiogai_co3sn2s2} an effective MR $= \left(R_{\text{off}}-R_{\text{on}}\right)/R_{\text{off}}=n_{DW}R_{DW}/R_0 = (\frac{L}{d})\frac{R_{DW}}{R_{0}}= 32.1\%$ could be achievable for the observed $R_{DW}\approx 4 \,\Omega$ and $R_{0}\approx 53 \,\Omega,$ for a domain width $d = 80$ nm and device length $L = 600$ nm.
 This is 14x the 3.93\% read margin observed in CoFeB transverse-read DW memory \cite{roxy_DWM_TR_2020}.
 In itself, this becomes competitive with other GMR devices (with regards to on/off ratio) or multi-state TMR devices \cite{leonard_synapses_2022}, but without the need of a magnetic tunnel junction to measure the magnetization-induced resistance change.
-Supposing a deliberate engineering of the chemical potential or DW width could bring about a modest $\text{MR}_{DW}=25\%$ with $L = 1 \mu$m, and $d = 40$ nm, on/off ratios upwards of 650\% become possible.
-Another potential advantage of this approach, compared to traditional DW-MTJ devices, is that one could avoid the need for precise MgO deposition to avoid pinholes, thus making high MRs accessible to industry and academic labs without expensive, lengthy fabrication processes.
+Supposing a deliberate engineering of the chemical potential or DW width could bring about a modest DW MR $=25\%$ with $L = 1 \mu$m, and $d = 40$ nm, on/off ratios upwards of 650\% become possible.
+Another potential advantage of this approach, compared to traditional DW-MTJ devices, is that one could avoid the need for precise MgO deposition to avoid pinholes, thus making high MRs accessible to industry and academic labs without lengthy and expensive fabrication processes.
 Here, one could construct memory devices using simple metallic thin films, so long as the chirality-magnetization locking in the MWSM is preserved and surface fermi arcs do not dominate the conductance.
 Predicted orders-of-magnitude-improved readout performance over existing MTJs~\cite{deSousa2021} could further increase device viability, supposing one could amplify the Weyl MR or suppress scattering in a real system.

+\phantomsection{} \textit{Note added: }Recently, we became aware of a paper which considers the Bloch helix case and describes this system as a 'Fermi Arc Metal', reporting further on the conductance in real magnetic fields \cite{breitkreiz_fermi_arc_2023}.